 Will the authentication or a notary be enough for the document to be finalised?

-Requirements for authentication of documents vary from country to country so it is always important to contact a Notary as soon as possible in order to ensure that all the authentication requirements for that country are adhered to in time.
-For example many countries require not only authentication from a Notary Public but also that the documents receive authentication from a body such as the Foreign and Commonwealth Office.
+Requirements for authentication of documents vary from country to country so it is always important to contact a Notary as soon as possible to ensure that all the authentication requirements for that country are adhered to in time.
+For example, many countries require not only authentication from a Notary Public but also that the documents receive authentication from a body such as the Foreign and Commonwealth Office.

 Appointment and regulation